-So far there has been lots of talk about how Elite Weather Enterprises (EWE) can save Leslie’s Poolmart money per year.
-Now we are going to suggest how EWE can actually make Leslie’s money.
+Now we are going to suggest how Elite Weather Enterprises can actually make Leslie’s money.
 The concept is actually straightforward.
 If a company knows where there will be an increase in sales then the company would be able to provide the stores with more products to ensure more money can be made.
-However, without an index such as ours, knowing where these increases are going to occur can be difficult if not impossible.
-The only other way to come to conclusions like this is to check forecasts from providers such as The National Weather Service or AccuWeather, which can be time consuming and sometimes confusing.
-Basically, by using our index, you are essentially purchasing a sales forecast in disguise.
+However, without an index, knowing where these increases are going to occur can be difficult if not impossible.
+The only other way to forecast is to check websites from providers such as The National Weather Service or AccuWeather, which can be time consuming and sometimes confusing.
+By using an index, Leslie’s is essentially purchasing a sales forecast perfect for all aspects of the company.
 If Leslie’s knows where sales are going to skyrocket in relation to a weather pattern, then they can ship more products to that region in preparation.

-From an employee of EWE’s personal experience while working at Leslie’s on consecutive hot, beautiful summer days, our store ran out of important products such as “shock.”
-Our index would prevent this from happening, as it will guide you in making decisions for those consecutive hot summer days, even factoring in population.
+From an employee of EWE’s personal experience while working at Leslie’s on consecutive hot, beautiful summer days, our store ran out of important products.
+Our index would prevent this from happening.
+It will guide Leslie’s in making decisions for those consecutive hot summer days, even factoring in population.
 The average price of a box of shock packages is about $28.
-So if an extra 1000 boxes were shipped to the appropriate locations based on our index, that’s potentially an extra $28,000 that Leslie’s could earn.
+If an extra 1000 boxes were shipped to the appropriate locations based on our index, that is potentially an extra $28,000 that Leslie’s could earn.
 Leslie’s would be able to supply the extra shipment in that region by refraining to send as much shipment to an area where the index indicates a decreased need for the product.

-This would be just the beginning.Summary of Finances
+Summary of Finances

 In summary here is what our index could save Leslie’s per year: